 It is called the "NATO" alphabet because it was standardised by the NATO member countries back in the 1950s to allow accurate exchange of radio messages between air, naval and army forces of all the NATO member nations.

-They had to make sure that each chosen word sounded different to the others, and was easily pronounceable by speakers of all the European languages, not just English.
+They had to make sure that each chosen word sounded different to the others, and was easily pronounceable by speakers of all the European languages, not just in English.

 Not sure where to start?